Hong Kong Mile

 It may seem cliche, but good horses win the Hong Kong Mile.

-The outstanding champion Good Ba Ba has the distinction of being the only horse to have won this or any other HKIR contest three times.
+The outstanding champions Good Ba Ba and Golden Sixty have the distinction of being the only horses to have won this or any other HKIR contest three times.

 Japan’s Horse of the Year Maurice was the winner of this race in 2015.
 Another top Japanese miler Admire Mars became only the second three-year-old winner, following Additional Risk, when he won this race in 2019.